kilfour/SharpBotz/Docs/B_Bot/A_Modules/A_Reactor/A_ReactorTests.md

 ```
 Requesting more than a reactor's maximum output overloads it.
 The reactor produces no power, and every excess unit of requested output deals 2 damage to the bot.
-Multiple rectors can be installed in a ModuleRack.
+Multiple reactors can be installed in a `ModuleRack`.

-The total maximum output of the rack is then the sum of all reactors maximum outputs.
+The rack's total maximum output is the sum of all the reactors' maximum outputs.
 ```csharp
 ModuleRack.Create(
     Reactor.Named("reactor-one").MaximumOutput(10),